rayyanshikoh/Heart-Attack/README.md

 # Heart-Disease (ml)

 This is a simple AI Machine Learning Model that can predict the liklihood of heart disease in a patient depending on a number of factors.
 Data used can be found in Data Directory.
 Please bear in mind this is just a very simple AI (85% accuracy) and should not substitute doctor's advice.
-Enjoy.
-You can refer to query.py for a sample script that can be run in python, incorporating the pre-trained model found in the models folder
+You can refer to query.py for a sample script that can be run in python, incorporating the pre-trained model found in the models folder.
+Make sure to run `pip install -r requirements.txt` in a terminal beforehand!
+Enjoy!

 ## Factors
 age - age in years